Repeat Sex Offender From Englewood Charged With Sexually Assaulting Minor

 Haskins, of 9 Rock Creek Terrace, is charged with aggravated sexual assault, sexual assault and child endangerment.

-The juvenile fled the apartment after the assault, Musella said, adding that his Special Victims Units investigated along with city police and the Bergen County Sheriff’s Bureau of Criminal Identification, which collected evidence.
+The 17-year-old victim fled the apartment after the assault, Musella said, adding that his Special Victims Units investigated along with city police and the Bergen County Sheriff’s Bureau of Criminal Identification, which collected evidence.

 Haskins — who has used the aliases “Jackie Tripp” and “Jackie Deon Haskins” — was previously convicted of forcing a 15-year-old girl to have sex with him in a South Hackensack motel in 2012.